-The 2016-17 season marks Ohio Valley Conference great and former NBA player Charles “Bubba” Wells' second season on the Cougar basketball staff.
+The 2018-19 season marks Ohio Valley Conference great and former NBA player Charles “Bubba” Wells' fourth season on the Cougar basketball staff.
 He joined Jon Harris' staff as an assistant coach in May 2015.

 Wells came to SIUE after spending 10 seasons on the staff at his alma mater, Austin Peay, where he is the all-time leading scorer with 2,267 points and is a member of the Athletics Hall of Fame.
 His No. 13 jersey is retired by the school.